-- b/ Assets and Liabilities Committee of the mBank Group (ALCO) is responsible, in particular, for developing, monitoring and managing the structure of assets and liabilities, obligations and off-balance sheet items, with the aim of optimizing funds allocation. - c/ Capital Management Committee is responsible, in particular, for managing capital.
-Based on the decisions made, the Committee issues recommendations for the Management Board of the Bank on measures in respect of capital management, capital level and structure, and on increasing the effectiveness of capital utilization, and recommendations on the internal procedures related to capital management and capital planning. - d/ Credit Committee of the mBank Group is responsible, in particular, for the supervision of concentration risk and large exposures at the Group level by taken decisions and made recommendations.
-The Committee shall also take decisions on debt conversion into shares, stocks, etc. as well as decisions on taking over properties in return for debts (applies to the bank). - e/ Credit Committee of the Retail Banking is responsible, in particular, for: - making individual credit decisions concerning retail clients in the case when the total exposure to such a client, the value of the transaction or the values of AIRB risk parameters (PD/LGD/EL) set for the client/transaction achieve a specified threshold set for this decisionmaking level, - making decisions on granting decision-making powers to individual employees of the Bank, or on changing/revoking those powers. - f/ Data Quality and IT Systems Development Committee is responsible for the tasks and decision making process in scope of principles and structure of operation of the data quality management system, approving operational standards of data management, assessing the
+- c/ Assets and Liabilities Committee of the mBank Group (ALCO) is responsible, in particular, for developing, monitoring and managing the structure of assets and liabilities, obligations and off-balance sheet items, with the aim of optimizing funds allocation. - d/ Capital Management Committee is responsible, in particular, for managing capital.
+Based on the decisions made, the Committee issues recommendations for the Management Board of the Bank on: - measures in respect of capital management as well as capital level and structure, - increasing the effectiveness of capital utilization, - the internal procedures related to capital management and capital planning. - e/ Credit Committee of the mBank Group is responsible, in particular, for the supervision of concentration risk and large exposures at the Group level by taken decisions and made recommendations.
+The Committee shall also take decisions on debt conversion into shares, stocks, etc. as well as decisions on taking over properties in return for debts (applies to the bank). - f/ Credit Committee of the Retail Banking is responsible, in particular, for: - making individual credit decisions concerning retail clients in the case when the total exposure to such a client, the value of the transaction or the values of AIRB risk parameters (PD/LGD/EL) set for the client/transaction achieve a specified threshold set for this decision-making level, - granting/changing/revoking decision-making powers to individual employees of the Bank. - g/ Data Quality and IT Systems Development Committee is responsible for the tasks and decision making process in scope of principles and structure of operation of the data quality management system, approving operational standards of data management, assessing the effectiveness of the data quality management system, initiating actions aimed at improving data quality at the Bank, in particular, taking into account the needs related with calculating the regulatory capital requirements of the Bank under the AIRB approach.

-- effectiveness of the data quality management system, initiating actions aimed at improving data quality at the Bank, in particular, taking into account the needs related with calculating the regulatory capital requirements of the Bank under the AIRB approach. - g/ Foreign Branch Supervision Committee of mBank S.A. is responsible, among others, for issuing recommendations for the Management Board of the Bank on approval of the operational strategy and the rules for stable and prudent management of a particular foreign branch of the Bank, especially with reference to credit risk.
+h/ Foreign Branch Supervision Committee of mBank S.A. is responsible, among others, for issuing recommendations for the Management Board of the Bank on approval of the operational strategy and the rules for stable and prudent management of a particular foreign branch of the Bank, especially with reference to credit risk.